How to Set Good Rules for Children to Encourage Positive Behaviour

 If everyone that looks after your child has different rules and ways of enforcing them, it can become confusing and difficult for your child to understand what is expected.
 Discuss with each caregiver what your rules are and how you want them to be enforced, so that consistency is maintained.
 This will be reassuring for children and reduce anxiety surrounding how to behave.

 Make sure that the rules you create are age appropriate and evolve as your child grows.
 For example, by increasing bedtimes as your child reaches a new grade, to make them feel rewarded and grown up.
 Keeping rules relevant to how your child is currently behaving and the setting that they are in, will help maintain enthusiasm and limit frustration.

 Overall, we hope that this will help you set good rules for children.
-If you would like more information on how to encourage positive behaviour, be sure to join us at our free webinar:
+If you would like more information on how to encourage positive behaviour, be sure to explore our blog: